FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 This document highlights and captures some of the known issues and limitations of PSD (as of the published date above).

 ## Frequently Asked Questions
-Q: Does the installer copy over my existing MDT Deployment Share content (e.g. applications, drivers, task sequences, etc) to a new PSD share?
+Q: Does the installer copy over my existing MDT deployment share content (e.g. applications, drivers, task sequences, etc) to a new PSD share?
 >A: No, users and administrators will need to copy/export any existing components to *new* PSD shares using in-built content management features of MDT.
-MDT Shares which have been PSD upgraded will continue to have access to any existing object and artifacts.
+MDT shares which have been PSD upgraded will continue to have access to any existing objects and artifacts.

 Q: Can the installer (PSD_Install.ps1) be executed remotely?
 >A: No, PSD_Install.ps1 must be run locally with administrative rights on the target/intended MDT installation.